Kinetics Processing

 Copy over your Models fitting directory

-$ ls /opt/kinetics
+$ ls /opt/processing/kinetics

 kinetics_integral model10 model1_fit model2_fit model3_fit model4_fit model5_fit